faizan-m/faizan-m.github.io/projects.md

 **Technologies Used: MATLAB, Machine Learning**

 *Motivation:*
-* Indoor navigation for robots in environments where physical layouts keep changing is difficult
+* Indoor navigation for robots in changing physical spaces is difficult
-* This difficulty arises due to usage of sensory systems that rely on these physical features (LIDAR, Cameras)
+* Most common sensors rely on these physical features (LIDARs, Cameras)
-* The acoustic properties of a room are dependent mostly on the shape of the room
+* Acoustic properties of a room are dependent mostly on the shape of the room
-* Identifying rooms based on their acoustic properties might help robots find themselves when they are lost
+* Identifying rooms based on their acoustic properties could be helpful

 *Role:*
 * Designed the proposal for the class project
-* Developed software in MATLAB alongside
+* Developed software in MATLAB alongside a teammate
 * Evaluated and presented our results

 *Technical Details:*
 * Used a Sine Sweep to generate Room Impulse Response (RIR)
 * Extracted features from the RIR
-* Used SVM on these features to predict room
+* Used SVM on these features to predict the room

 *Results:*
-* The code, datasets and the project report can be found [here](https://github.com/gyawalisaurav/AudioLocalization).
+* The code, datasets and the project report can be found [here](https://github.com/gyawalisaurav/AudioLocalization){:target="_blank"}
+* Dataset was collected across 3 spaces with 50 samples each
-* The confusion matrix below outlines our final cross-validation results based on a dataset collected across 3 spaces with 50 samples each.
+* Confusion matrix below outlines our final cross-validation results
-* Class 1 is a small lab room, Class 2 is an open lounge space and Class 3 is a section of a corridor.
+  * Class 1 is a small lab room
+  * Class 2 is an open lounge space
+  * Class 3 is a section of a corridor
-* It works practically perfectly within the dataset in being able to tell the lab room apart from the corridor
+* Works practically perfectly between the lab room and the corridor
-* There is some error within the open lounge space.
-* Itmight be due to the possibility that the open lounge does not have a single acoustic profile throughout itself.
+* Some error in the open lounge space possibly because it lacked a consistent profile
-* We also tried to predict position in room given which room it is in but did not find any solid results.
+* Predicting position in the room given room information did not yield solid results

 {% include image-caption.html imageurl="/assets/images/projects/soundConfusion.PNG" title="sound" caption="" %}